Will former UW men’s basketball stars Jaden McDaniels and Isaiah Stewart be selected in the first round of Wednesday’s NBA draft?

 Back in 2016 and 2013, his predecessor Lorenzo Romar had difficulty rationalizing UW’s on-court shortcomings with teams that included multiple first-round picks.

-Hopkins acknowledged the Huskies’ fortunes took a downward turn when point guard Quade Green became academically ineligible midway through the season following an 11-4 start.
+Hopkins acknowledged the Huskies’ fortunes took a downward turn when point guard Quade Green became academically ineligible midway through the season after an 11-4 start.

 The fourth-year coach also took responsibility for a 4-13 finish in the final 17 games.
-He talked about the challenges of trying to win with a freshman-oriented team as opposed to his first two years when a veteran corps led Washington to 21 and 27 wins.
+He talked about the challenges of trying to win with a freshman-oriented team as opposed to his first two years when veteran groups led Washington to 21 and 27 victories.

 “It was a learning process for me,” said Hopkins, a two-time Pac-12 Coach of the Year award winner with a 63-39 record at UW.
-“The biggest thing for me, I knew this, but it gets re-affirmed that this thing is hard.
+“The biggest thing for me, I knew this, but it gets reaffirmed that this thing is hard.
 Coaching is hard.
 Winning is hard.”

-Despite the disappointments, Hopkins believes Stewart and McDaniels benefitted from their short stint with the Huskies.
+Despite the disappointments, Hopkins believes Stewart and McDaniels benefited from their stint with the Huskies.

 “They still had an incredible year in a lot of ways on the basketball front,” Hopkins said.
 “Obviously, we wish we would have had a better season, but that’s the only thing that I wish I could have done more for them.”

-Stewart, a 6-foot-9, 245-pound forward from Rochester, N.Y., was the No. 3 overall recruit in the nation and the national high school player of the year who declined offers from Duke, Kentucky, Michigan State and Syracuse.
+Stewart, a 6-foot-9, 245-pound forward from Rochester, New York, was the No. 3 overall recruit in the nation and the national high-school player of the year who declined offers from schools such as Duke, Kentucky, Michigan State and Syracuse.

 Meanwhile, McDaniels, a 6-10, 185-pound forward who starred at Federal Way High, was ranked No. 7 nationally and chose UW over Kentucky, UCLA, Texas and San Diego State.